hendrik-schulte/UnityEnhanced/Events/README.md

 ## Going deeper: Networked Events

 By checking the *PUN Sync* check box you can distribute your event automatically within a [Photon Unity Networking](https://www.photonengine.com/en/PUN) system.
 You use the system as usual but any networked event will be raised for all players.
 Works with *Instanced Events* as well.
 All event assets need to be placed within the root of a Resources folder with a unique name.
-You need a *Photon Sync* Component somewhere in your scene.
+You need a *Photon Sync Manager* Component somewhere in your scene.

 ## Acknowledgement